-The below version of the Traceability Matrix is generally prepared during or after test execution:
+The below version of the Traceability Matrix is generally prepared during or after Test execution:

-Important Points to Note About Traceability Matrix
+Important Points To Note

 The following are the important points to note about this version of the Traceability Matrix:

-1) The execution status is also displayed.
+#1) The execution status is also displayed.
 During execution, it gives a consolidated snapshot of how work is progressing.

-4) If there is a technical design document or use cases or any other artifacts that you would like to track you can always expand the above created document to suit your needs by adding additional columns.
+#4) If there is a technical design document or use cases or any other artifacts that you would like to track you can always expand the above-created document to suit your needs by adding additional columns.

-To sum up, a requirements traceability Matrix helps in:
+To sum up, RTM helps in:

 - Ensuring 100% test coverage

-- Showing requirement/document inconsistencies
+- Showing Requirement/Document inconsistencies